agoutam27/analytics/README.md

 ___
 ### Notes

+> This project is completely backend.
+There is no UI.
+Please use any of the HTTP clien of your choice. (i.e. Postman, Insomania)

 > Currently implemented statistical methods are Mean, Median and Variance.
 Method parameter in body is a mandatory parameter with either a string value joined by comma or an array.